salvo-rs/website/src/book/middlewares/cors.md

 # CORS

-CORS middleware can be used for [Cross-Origin Resource Sharing](https://developer.mozilla.org/zh-CN/docs/Web/HTTP/CORS).
+CORS middleware can be used for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-Since the browser will send `Method::OPTIONS` requests, we need to increase the processing of such requests.
-We need to add middleware to `Service`..
+Modren browsers will block requests to a different domain unless that domain has CORS enabled.
+This middleware will add the appropriate headers to allow CORS requests from specified domains (You can allow multiple domains with [`AllowOrigin::list`] instance function).

 _**Example**_